georgerichardson/pumpit/to_do.md

 - [x] Write helper function to repeat training data cleaning stages
 - [x] Write function to modify test data in exactly the same way
  - [x] Make sure that re-categorisation of categorical features is consistent between training and test data
-- [ ] Add distance to nearest pump or pump density feature
+- [ ] Add distance to nearest pump or pump density feature (find efficient way to do this - computationally expensive!)

 ## Exploring
 - [ ] Look at K means clustering of training data